tycobbb/Navigator/README.md

 Navigator
 =========

-Navigator is a URL router for managing application state in iOS applications.
-Unlike existing solutions to this problem that provide transitions using `key/:id -> view` mappings, Navigator diffs URLs into a sequence of updates that generate the entire view stack and can perform any necessary animations.
+Navigator is a URL router for tracking application state and transitioning between views.
+Unlike existing solutions to this problem that provide isolated transitions using `key/:id -> view` mappings, Navigator diffs URLs into a sequence of updates that can perform any number of stack changes and execute arbitrary animations.
 This provides for increased view controller and animation modularity, and it eases the burden of implementing features like deep-linking or state-based analytics.

 ## Installation